 Rubber Plants (Ficus elastica) is one of the houseplant classics!
 With their elegant leaves and easy care routine, it’s no surprise why these plants are so loved.
-If you’ve been thinking about expanding your urban jungle, then propagating your Rubber Plant is a great way to go.
-They aren’t always the easiest plant to propagate though but we hope this guide will guide you through everything.
-From step by step methods, to what tools you’ll need and common problems, we’ve got all the answers to your Rubber Plant propagation questions!
+If you’ve been thinking about expanding your urban jungle, then propagating your plant is a great way to go.
+They aren’t always the easiest plant to use though but we hope this guide will guide you through everything.
+From step by step methods, to what tools you’ll need and common problems you might face in the process.

 Why propagate a Rubber Plant?

-Before we get into the details of Rubber Plant propagation, you might be wondering why it’s beneficial to propagate a Rubber Plant in the first place?
+Before we get into the details, you might be wondering why it’s beneficial to propagate your plant in the first place?
 Well here are some of the main reasons:

-This is often the most common reason for propagating your Rubber Plant as it’s a great way to expand your plant collection without needing to spend any more money!
+This is often the most common reason as it’s a great way to expand your plant collection without needing to spend any more money!
 They also make great gifts for friends and family if you already have enough houseplants.

-If you’ve accidentally overwatered (which is easy to do), over-fertilised or simply forgotten about your Rubber Plant for too long and it has started to die, sometimes the best way to save it is by taking the healthy stems and propagating them to create new healthy plants before it’s too late.
+If you’ve accidentally overwatered (which is easy to do), over-fertilised or simply forgotten about your plant for too long and it has started to die, sometimes the best way to save it is by taking the healthy stems and using them to create new healthy plants before it’s too late.

-Giving them a trim is a great way to cut back some of the growth and propagating those Rubber plant stems stops them from going to waste which would be such a shame!
+Giving them a trim is a great way to cut back some of the growth.
+This is a great way to make use of those cuttings.

 What tools/equipment will I need to propagate my Rubber Plant?

-Let’s start off with the easy part, here’s everything you’ll need to propagate a Rubber Plant.
-It’s important to make sure you have everything ready before taking any cuttings.
+Let’s start off with the easy part, here’s everything you’ll need:

 Healthy and mature Rubber Plant